mounaiban/slowcomb/README.rst

 Short Term (by 2019-12-25)
 **************************
 * Addressability: ``index()``, and ``__contains__()``.
-This allows you to find out if a sequence is a possible output of one of the combinatorial operations, and if it is, what the index is.
+This allows you to perform a reverse lookup to find out if a sequence is a possible output of a combinatorial class, and if it is, what its index is.

 * Reporting Tools, Stage 1: ``__repr__()`` and ``__str__()``, maybe JSON
   export, so that you can export information vital to reproducing setups.